srps/philoagents-course/INSTALL_AND_USAGE.md

 ## 1. Clone the Repository

-Start by cloning the repository and navigating to the project directory:
+Start by cloning the repository and navigating to the `philoagents-api` project directory:
 ```
 git clone https://github.com/neural-maze/philoagents-course.git
 cd philoagents-course/philoagents-api